gucci-on-fleek/context-packaging/README.md

 3. Whenever a tag is pushed, [the `make-release` workflow in this repository](.woodpecker/make-release.yaml) runs.
-[It reorganizes and zips the contents of the ConTeXt standalone distribution into the format expected by TeX Live.](make-release.sh) Afterwards, [it uploads the `.zip` files into a new GitHub release](https://github.com/gucci-on-fleek/context-packaging/releases).
+[It reorganizes and zips the contents of the ConTeXt standalone distribution into the format expected by TeX Live.](scripts/make-release.sh) Afterwards, [it uploads the `.zip` files into a new GitHub release](https://github.com/gucci-on-fleek/context-packaging/releases).

 4. Whenever a new release is created, GitHub emails me.
 Then, I will